Country selection

 Documenting Consent

-As per the ClinDrugTrialGCP, the BioequivTrial, the ECReg, and the PharmLaw-VNM, the participant or the legal representative/guardian must sign and date the ICF.
+As per the ClinDrugTrialGCP, the BioequivTrial, and the PharmLaw-VNM, the participant or the legal representative/guardian must sign and date the ICF.
 No information is provided in these sources concerning copies to be issued to the participant or legal representative/guardian.

 Waiver of Consent